qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 Inner loop has most leverage: "Continuous attention to technical excellence and good design enhances agility."
 (Agile Manifesto principle 9)

-Small improvements that effect the speed of the inner loop or the length of the feedback loops can have a big impact, because it gets multiplied the most.
+Small improvements that affect the speed of the inner loop or the length of the feedback loops can have a big impact, because it gets multiplied the most.
 As an example, shaving off a few seconds of your unit test run will benefit you every time you run the tests, many, many times a day.
 This all adds up, for every line